 Like brothers, “bros” will often give each other a hard time and may even fight occasionally, but they will always have each other’s back when the going gets tough.
 Some truly remarkable superhero bromances have been struck in the pages of comics, and it's high time they were celebrated.

-Cable And Deadpool
+3 people just voted on Cable And Deadpool

 Deadpool and Cable are easily one of the greatest “buddy cop” combinations ever put together.
 Pairing the hyper-serious, time-traveling son of Cyclops with everyone’s favorite murder clown seemed like a ridiculous idea at the time, but the two had instant chemistry and went on to share a team-up title for over 50 issues.